Orientation - Spring 2019

-- All required placement testing must be completed by Tuesday, November 21 or you will not be permitted to schedule classes at orientation.
+- All required placement testing must be completed or you will not be permitted to schedule classes at orientation.

 Transfer students with more than 30 semester hours of college-level courses (post high school) must register by phone.
 A transfer student is a student who enrolled in and/or took classes at a college/university after high school.

 Attendance and participation